Félix I: End of project

 In January 1959 the rocket was on display at the Armament Museum of the Army Technical School.
 By 1961 it was already clear that the launch had not taken place.
 (Note: In 1968, in Ceará, there was a similar project.)
 It was the last rocket project that Colonel Lage participated in and was terminated without flying.
 Finally, on 18 October 1963, the cat Félicette made a suborbital flight as part of the French space program, returned alive, and was sacrificed after two months for an autopsy and study of her brain.
 Colonel Lage was transferred from the Army Technical School in 1960 and all the equipment related to the rocket was disassembled.
-Myearel Lage, already a General, born on 4 June 1910, died on 5 August 1977.
+Manoel Lage, already a General, born on 4 June 1910, died on 5 August 1977.
 The Army Technical School was abolished in favor of the Military Institute of Engineering.

 Because of the project, at that time Brazil was considered one of the three countries with space technology, alongside the United States and the Soviet Union.
 In terms of satellite launch capabilities, years later Brazil developed the unsuccessful VLS project, terminated in 2016.
 The country is currently working on the VLM project.